nodeca/js-yaml/README.md

 - `skipInvalid` _(default: false)_ - do not throw on invalid types (like function
   in the safe schema) and skip pairs and single values with such types.
 - `flowLevel` _(default: -1)_ - specifies level of nesting, when to switch from
-  block to flow style for collections. -1 means block style everwhere
+  block to flow style for collections. -1 means block style everywhere
 - `styles` - "tag" => "style" map.
 Each tag may have own set of styles.
 - `schema` _(default: `DEFAULT_SCHEMA`)_ specifies a schema to use.
 - `sortKeys` _(default: `false`)_ - if `true`, sort keys when dumping YAML.
 If a